Fali Homi Major: Credits and awards

-Major has the distinction of having 7,765 hours flying experience.
+Major has the distinction of having 7,765 hours flying experience and is the most decorated Indian Air Force officer.
 For his leadership, successful accomplishment of tasks and distinguished service of a very high order, he was awarded the ‘Ati Vishist Seva Medal’ in Jan 2002.
 Major was promoted to the rank of Air Vice Marshal in Feb 2002 and appointed as Assistant Chief of the Air Staff (Personnel Airmen & Civilians) at Air Headquarters.
 On promotion to the rank of Air Marshal in Jan 2004 Major moved to HQ Integrated Defence Staff as the Deputy Chief of Integrated Defence Staff (Operations) and directed the relief, rescue and rehabilitation operations of the Indian Armed Forces, in India and abroad, in the aftermath of the Tsunami.
 On 5 September 2005, he was appointed as the Air Officer Commanding-in-Chief, Eastern Air Command.
 That tenure saw the successful conduct of three major international air exercises with the United States Air Force, Republic of Singapore Air Force and the French Air Force.
 Major was awarded the ‘Param Vishisht Seva Medal’ by the President of India on 26 Jan 2006.

 Major commanded a helicopter unit, which took part in operations in Siachen, the world's highest battlefield and commanded a Mi-17 squadron during the IPKF operations in Sri Lanka, for which he was decorated with the Vayu Sena Medal (Gallantry).

 While serving as a Group Captain, Major was awarded Shaurya Chakra for undertaking a very dangerous and exacting rescue mission on 14 October 1992 at Timber Trail in Parwanoo, Himachal Pradesh, where he along with his crew, winched eleven stranded tourists out from a cable car, by hovering precariously close to the set of cables that ran above it.

 Career after the Air Force

 Major served as an Independent Director of Air India.
 He was also a member of the National Security Advisory Board to the Government of India.
 Major has served as an Independent Director at Reliance Defence and Engineering Limited since 2016.

+Following his retirement from active service, Major has remained an influential voice on defense matters.
+On the induction of the Rafale fighter jets into the Indian Air Force, he highlighted their superiority over China’s J-20 aircraft, stating that “there is no comparison between Rafale and the J-20s.”
+He noted that the Rafales would provide India with enhanced air dominance capability, citing their versatility, agility, and advanced weapons systems as key factors that would strengthen India’s strategic air power in the region.